robhami/ZTM_face_recog/02_face_recog.md

   }
 ```

-Then add to ImageLinkForm elementin App.js:
+Also need to pass event as a prop to ImageLinkForm from/in App.js:
 ```
 onButtonSubmit={this.onButtonSubmit}
 ```

-Add to ImageLinkForm.js:
+In ImageLinkForm.js can destructure onButtonSubmit and add an onButtonSubmit event to button element:
 ```
 const ImageLinkForm = ({onInputChange, onButtonSubmit}) => {
 	return (